A Next Basket Recommendation Reality Check: Performance Comparison Using Conventional Metrics

-The performance results for the conventional metrics are shown in Table~\ref{tab:conventional}.
-First, the performance of different methods varies across datasets and there is no method that unanimously outperforms all other methods, independent of datasets and basket size.
+Performance results for the conventional \ac{NBR} metrics are shown in Table~\ref{tab:conventional}.
+The performance of different methods varies across datasets; there is no method that consistently outperforms all other methods, independent of dataset and basket size.
 This calls for a further analysis of the factors impacting performance, which we conduct in the next section.

-Next, mong simple baselines, P-TopFreq outperforms G-TopFreq in all scenarios, which suggests that personalization improves the recommendation performance.
-P-TopFreq could only recommend items that appeared in historical sequences and some users only have interacted with items fewer than the basket size.
-P-TopFreq is a competitive repetition baseline, as it only contains repeat items in the prediction.
-It is worth noting that the number of repetition candidates of the user may be smaller than the basket size, which means there might be empty slots in the recommended basket of P-TopFreq.
-In contrast, GP-TopFreq could take full use of given basket slots by filling the empty slots via top-k items derived by G-TopFreq.
-GP-TopFreq beat P-TopFreq with no surprise, and the gain shrinks as the repeat ratio of the dataset increases.
-It is also worth noting that all recent methods can fulfill the given basket.
-For a fair comparison, we believe the proposed GP-TopFreq should be the basic baseline that every \acs{NBR} method should compare with, especially in a high exploration scenario.
+Among the frequency-based baselines, P-TopFreq outperforms G-TopFreq in all scenarios, which indicates that personalization improves the \ac{NBR} performance.
+P-TopFreq can only recommend items that have appeared in a user's previous baskets.
+As pointed out in Section~\ref{subsection:baselines}, the number of repeat items of a user may be smaller than the basket size, which means there might be empty slots in a basket recommended by P-TopFreq.
+Despite this limitation, P-TopFreq is a competitive \ac{NBR} baseline.
+GP-TopFreq makes full use of the available basket slots by filling any slots with top ranked items suggested by G-TopFreq.
+GP-TopFreq outperforms P-TopFreq with no surprise, and, as expected, the difference shrinks as the repetition ratio of the dataset increases.
+For future fair comparisons, we believe that GP-TopFreq should be the baseline for every \ac{NBR} method to compare with, especially in high exploration scenarios, to be able to determine what value is added beyond simple frequency-based recommendations.

-As to the neighbor-based methods, we can see that TIFUKNN and UP-CF@r have similar performance across different scenarios and outperform all simple frequency-based baselines.
-The two methods are similar in the sense that they both model the temporal information, combined with a user-based nearest neighbor method.
-Their performance in high exploration scenario is lower than several learning-based methods, but when it comes to Dunnhumby and Instacart datasets with relatively low exploration ratio, they are among the best performing methods.
+As to the nearest neighbor-based methods, we see that TIFU\-KNN and UP-CF@r have a similar performance across different scenarios and outperform all frequency-based baselines.
+The two methods are similar in the sense that both model temporal information, combined with a user-based nearest neighbor method.
+Their performance in a high exploration scenario is lower than several deep learning-based methods (i.e., the TaFeng dataset), but on the Dunnhumby and Instacart datasets, which have a relatively low exploration ratio, they are among the best performing methods.